Bringing Canadian screen professionals to the global market

 - Minimum six episodic outlines (if not included in bible): episode outlines should be about a paragraph to half a page each; if there are exciting moments in the plot, make them exciting in the outline; if there are moments of humour, include a joke or two.
 You might even include an example or two of dialogue as long as it doesn’t interrupt the flow.

 - Genesis of the idea: tell us where the idea for your series concept came from.
 What was the inspiration?

 - Complete chain of title documentation: refers to the underlying rights for your story.
+Projects with existing IP must provide proof-of-rights documents.
 You need to provide documentation that demonstrates your right to develop the project whether it is a story idea of your own creation or an adaptation.
 See an example.

 - Resume of each applicant clearly stating production experience: include your role on the production and the following information about each project: the writer/producer/director; genre; if it was a student film; final running time; any broadcasts and/or theatrical release; is it in development, production, post or completed.

 - Letter of expectation from each team member: a paragraph from each team member describing what you hope to gain by participating in the NSI Totally Television course.

 - Letter of reference for each team member: this should be from someone you look to as a mentor in the industry, someone who can speak to your readiness to participate in this course.

 - Description of the formal relationship between team members: outline ownership and decision-making control between yourselves.
 Have you incorporated a company?
 How long have you known each other?
 Have you worked together before?
 How confident are you that you can work together on this project?